 The first scientific study to explore this question was conducted in 1931.
 The Lang-Eichbaum study interviewed over 800 famous geniuses of the day.
 Of these, a vast majority reported experiencing some mental health issues.

 There have been mixed reports from studies since.
 One of the most oft-cited studies is that carried out by Kay Redfield Jamison.
-It is important however to note that this looks only at mood disorders, focusing primarily on bipolar disorder, and does not consider other mental illnesses, nor SUDs in any detail, but it does acknowledge the high comorbidity between mood disorders and substance abuse.
+It is important however to note that this looks only at mood disorders, focusing primarily on bipolar disorder, and does not consider other mental illnesses, nor SUDs in any detail, but it does acknowledge the high comorbidity between mood disorders and substance use disorder.

 One of the strongest studies in support of there being a connection comes from Sweden.
 A large-scale study there in 2012 found that there was indeed a strong correlation between being a creative professional and being treated for a mental illness.